mariothe1st/Infinite-craft-SL/README.md

 ## Mobile Instructions
-Please refer to the instructions provided in the "instructions.txt" file for mobile users.
+Please refer to the instructions provided in the "JS-MOBILE-OR-PC.txt" file for mobile users.

 ## PC Instructions
 While mobile users can use the instructions provided in the text file, PC users may find it cumbersome to copy and paste the instructions.
 To streamline the process, we've developed a Chrome extension.